Canvas Stretching Supplies

 To properly stretch your canvas there are some simple tools that you will need to have.

-Here are the tools that you will need to stretch your canvas:
+Tools that you will need to stretch your canvas:

-• Staple Gun – You will need to have a basic staple gun with some staples.
-We love the Stanley heavy duty staple gun.
-We love how it is heavy duty but easy to use.
+- Staple Gun – You will need to have a basic staple gun with some staples.
+We love the Stanley heavy-duty staple gun.
+We love how it is heavy-duty but easy to use.
 You can find out more about Stanley’s heavy-duty staple gun by clicking here.

 The above are the basics that you will want to have to stretch your canvas.
 Here are a few extras that you could also consider to make the stretching of the canvas a bit easier.

-• Professional Tailors Chalk – We like to use a professional tailor’s chalk.
+- Professional Tailors Chalk – We like to use a professional tailor’s chalk.
 The reason is that we will use it to measure and mark on the canvas where to cut the canvas.
-A tailor’s chalk will come off of fabric easily and not damage the fabric.
+A tailor’s chalk will come off of the fabric easily and not damage the fabric.
 You can find the professional tailor’s chalk by clicking here.

 Steps to Stretch the Canvas Correctly